 Significant Tooth Damage

 While minor damage to your teeth can wait until regular hours, if your tooth is coming out of its socket or large pieces have broken off, you will need emergency attention.
 Failing to do so could cause the nerve underneath to die which has even more severe implications such as increasing the chances of infection and the need for a root canal.
-However, at Tim Owens DDS, we can secure the tooth back in place or protect it with a permanent or temporary seal to minimize any further damage.
+However, at Owens Dental, we can secure the tooth back in place or protect it with a permanent or temporary seal to minimize any further damage.